CreoDAMO/REPAR/DEPLOYMENT_README.md

 - Verify A records in Cloudflare dashboard
 - Check Cloudflare proxy is enabled
 - Wait for DNS propagation (up to 24 hours)
-- Test with `dig calculator.aequitasprotocol.io`
+- Test with `dig calculator.aequitasprotocol.zone`

 ### SSL Certificate Issues